 |MISC.||Park along the street.
 No stores or restaurants in walking distance, so bring everything you need.
 There is a cabin for restroom.
 Also, no shade and no shelter!|

 |FOCAL LENGTH||50-200 mm for runway, up to 400 mm for taxiway A.|

 Examples of departures 24L, arrivals and departures 06R are in the fence.

 The spot is at the northern end of Avenue Chartier next to the official viewing park #3.
 There is a parking lot but spotters never get chased.
-You need a small ladder to get over the fence or just shot through the mesh.
+There are two fences, so you need a ladder to clear it.

 |WHAT||Its a better choice to #2 if there are westbound operations.
 Arrivals on 24L are still on the runway and the 24L departures too.
 06R ops are also no problem.|